deinsoftware/dotfiles/README.md

 ### 5. Extra

-Usefull alias to use on PowerShell side to deal with `WSL`.
+Useful alias to use on PowerShell side to deal with `WSL`.

 ```powershell
 # Alias